 Minimally invasive cosmetic procedures are cosmetic procedures that alter the appearance and give results without surgery.
 These can include smaller incisions, or procedures such as micro-needling or fillers that break the skin, but do not make incisions.

-Non-surgical cosmetic procedures are cosmetic procedures that are able to alter the appearance without major surgery.
-This can include things such as chemical peels, radio frequency skin tightening, laser treatment, and various fillers.
-Botox and similar procedures are also considered non-surgical cosmetic procedures.
+Non-surgical cosmetic procedures are cosmetic procedures that are able to alter the appearance without invasive major surgery.
+This can include things such as chemical peels, radio frequency skin tightening, laser treatment, fillers, and injections like Botox.

 Frequently Asked Questions